-Last month, a new device joined my technology collection, and has quickly become one of my new favorites.
+Last month, a new device joined my technology collection (read more about that here), and has quickly become one of my new favorites.
 I don’t have to worry about making it accessible, because it is perfect right out of the box.
 I can control it with my voice and get more information about the world around me.
 This little device is the Amazon Echo Dot, with Alexa technology.
 Here are some ways it has helped me as a college student with low vision.
 This post is in no way sponsored by Amazon, and I received no compensation for writing about it- I just genuinely love this product.

 What is Amazon Echo?

-The Amazon Echo ($180) and Amazon Echo Dot ($49) are two devices that use Amazon’s voice assist technology, called Alexa.
+The Amazon Echo ($80 here) and Amazon Echo Dot ($30 here) are two devices that use Amazon’s voice assist technology, called Alexa.
 The only difference between the Echo and Echo Dot is that the Echo has a large speaker built in, while the Dot does not.
 When the device is summoned by saying the name Alexa (or Echo or Amazon, depending on the set wake word- my brother uses the word Computer), the user can request it to complete several different tasks.
 I have the 2nd Generation Amazon Echo Dot in white.

 How do you set it up?

 If you are using the device at home, simply connecting to the wifi hotspot is sufficient.
 However, if you are setting it up at college, where the wifi requires a username and password, the setup is a little different.